Trequetrum/blog-onesmallstep/content/what-is-a-type.md

 While tackling this topic, I'm hoping that you have some (perhaps partially forgotten) introductory-level knowledge of formal logic.
 I first learned some propositional logic in my Grade 11 Discrete Mathematics course, then again in undergraduate philosophy.
 I'm not going to lean on it in any in-depth way in this blog, but its a nice building block for understanding type systems and in turn, types.

-While I don't want to turn this is an introduction to propositional logic, lets take a quick moment to refresh our memories on the two ways you can prove that `A ∧ B` implies `B ∧ A` in propositional logic.
+While I don't want to turn this is an introduction to propositional logic, lets take a quick moment to refresh our memories on the two ways you can prove that `A ∧ B` entails `B ∧ A` in propositional logic.

 ### The Semantic Proof

-The first way you can prove that that `A ∧ B` implies `B ∧ A` in propositional logic is via a semantic proof.
+The first way you can prove that that `A ∧ B` entails `B ∧ A` in propositional logic is via a semantic proof.
 You've probably seen these done via tables (often called "truth tables") like so:

 <table style="width: auto">
   <tr>